mlorenzofr/layered-zero-trust/docs/supply-chain.md

           value: quay-admin-password
     ```

-You can apply this changes to your configuration using [this patch file](./values-patches/supply-chain.patch):
+The proceeding changes can also be configured by applying [this patch file](./values-patches/supply-chain.patch):

 ```shell
 git apply docs/values-patches/supply-chain.patch